The All-Star break is here, which means the season is “half” over. For the Yankees, it’s actually 57 percent over with 70 games left.

 After hitting .320/.414/.560 with two home runs, four walks and a stolen base in the Astros’ 2017 ALCS win over the Yankees, Altuve hit .348/.444/1.097 with a double, two home runs, four walks and a stolen base in the Astros’ 2019 ALCS win over the Yankees.
 He’s also responsible for ending the Yankees’ season with a walk-off, pennant-winning home run in Game 6 of the 2019 ALCS.

 I used to enjoy watching Altuve play (when not playing the Yankees) and admired his ability for his stature.
-Now I watch him hoping he will fail, though he rarely does, and certainly doesn’t against the Yankees, as his two three-run home runs this season of Chad Green are responsible for the Yankees’ only two losses to the Astros.
+Now I watch him hoping he will fail (though he rarely does, and certainly doesn’t against the Yankees).
+This season it’s been more of the same for Altuve against the Yankees: .278/.435/.722 with two home runs, two doubles and two stolen bases in just five games.

 3B: Rafael Devers